On resolution of 1-dimensional foliations on 3-manifolds: Examples and complements

 \section{Examples and complements}

-The first part of this section is devoted to detailing a couple of examples respectively related to Theorem~A and to Theorem~D. The remainder of the section will be devoted to a refinement of Theorem~\ref{teo_semi-complete} which, of course, can also be used to make Theorem~A slightly more accurate.
+The first part of this section is devoted to detailing a couple of examples respectively related to Theorem~B and to Theorem~\ref{Microlocalversion_TheoremA}.
+The remainder of the section will be devoted to a refinement of Theorem~\ref{teo_semi-complete} which, of course, can also be used to make Theorem~B slightly more accurate.